Orbitz (drink): In popular culture

-The drink is featured in the 1999 Gregg Araki film Splendor when Kelly MacDonald's character opens a fridge full of Orbitz and drinks one.
+The drink is seen in the 1999 Gregg Araki film Splendor, in which Kelly MacDonald's character opens a fridge full of Orbitz and drinks one.

-In 2025, the drink was featured in Matt Johnson’s Nirvanna the Band the Show the Movie as the secret ingredient to time travel.
+The drink is featured as a plot device in the 2025 film Nirvanna the Band the Show the Movie, as an element necessary for the function of a time machine, but which is not readily available in the present.